 Triathlon, Olympics

-Triathlon has been an Olympic event ever since 2000.
-Here, the distances are 1,500 meters swimming, 40 kilometers cycling and 10 kilometers running.
+The triathlon has been an Olympic event since 2000.
+The distances are 1,500m swimming, 40 km cycling and 10 km running.
 German Jan Frodeno is the only one to win both an Ironman and an Olympic gold.